Fun With Stress 1.3

 Naturally this also works the other way around.
 If we see our parents really enjoy cooking and preparing nice meals in the kitchen, their sincere enthusiasm is being picked up by osmosis, and most likely we want to join in the cookery by ourselves at some point.
 Any activity that we see our parents carry out with candid zeal and gusto will most likely become important and meaningful for us, especially when they take us by the hand and educate us in their craft.

-Now that we’ve covered sensory information as a form of physical input and explored how that is being transformed into our personal frame of reference, in part 1.4 we’re going to discuss two more types of input: physical input coming from inside our body and mental input.
+Now that we’ve covered sensory information as a form of physical input and explored how that is being transformed into our personal frame of reference, in the next chapter we’re going to discuss two more types of input: physical input coming from inside our body and mental input.

 For now,